aryatiwarekar/Link-Shortener-using-java/README.md

 # Link-Shortener-using-java
-A java based link shortener so that you can shorten to long URLs in a compact form
+A java based link shortener so that you can shorten those long URLs in a compact form